 Supportive Services For Veteran Families

 Caritas of Austin's Supportive Services for Veteran Families program (SSVF) is designed to increase the housing stability of veteran families that are at-risk of or experiencing homelessness.
-This year, Caritas of Austin will help prevent or end homelessness for over 100 veteran families.
 Services provided through SSVF are based on household need and may include:

 To receive supportive services through the SSVF program you must meet all of the following criteria: